BibliothecaDAO/master-scroll/docs/background/bibliothecadao.md

 ### Open source

 All code within this ecosystem is open source.
-Players are free to fork and tweak the game they see fit, the value of the ecosytem comes from not from constraining the code, but setting it free.
+Players are free to fork and tweak the game they see fit; the value of the ecosytem comes from not from constraining the code, but setting it free.
 It is no secret to why Linux is the most used operating system in the world, it's because of its open source nature.
 Anyone is free to build on Linux, and anyone is free to build and extend the Realms and Bibliotheca ecosystem.

 ### cc0 - no copyright reserved